 Headlamps & Flashlights

 Lodges and camps provide guides to walk with you in the dark, but having your own light will make it easier to see.
 You will also want to bring a headlamp or flashlight on the trip for your room as some camps may turn off the electricity or have an outage during the middle of the night.
-I just keep a flashlight by my bed at all times.
+I just keep a mini flashlight by my bed at all times.

 MONEY